hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 ### M0 — Foundation and authentication

 Status: **implemented in the current `/mobile` tree; automated checks pass; callback/sign-in/restart persistence/hydration are manually verified on iOS Simulator; true-device acceptance remains pending**.
 An independent Expo SDK 57/React Native/TypeScript project now lives under `/mobile` without moving Web or creating a workspace.
-Expo Router provides First Moves, Today, Focus, Cat, and Settings placeholders.
+M0 established Expo Router routes for First Moves, Today, Focus, Cat, and Settings; later increments replaced the implemented feature placeholders, including Today v1.
 The app implements loading, signed-out, Guest Mode, authenticated, and privacy-safe error states; email magic links use `firstmove://auth/callback`; Supabase session values use a chunked `expo-secure-store` adapter backed by iOS Keychain and Android Keystore-encrypted storage.

 M0 keeps schema-v8 guest data and account-scoped validated cloud caches separate.
 Authentication restores the existing Supabase Auth UUID.
 An initialized account is detected with `cloud_workspace_status` and hydrated read-only with the exact existing `get_cloud_workspace_v2` canonical payload, including UUID/reference, tombstone, balance, date, and captured timezone validation.
 An empty account receives a clear M1 setup boundary.
 No initialization, import, merge, continuous-sync, or other business-data write RPC exists in mobile M0.
 See `/mobile/README.md` for environment names, local commands, the manual acceptance checklist, and the exact redirect URL that the user must add manually.

 ### M1 — Core features

-Status: **M1A through M1E implemented; automated Mobile checks pass and manual cross-platform M1E acceptance remains pending**.
+Status: **M1A through M1E and Mobile Today v1 are implemented; automated Mobile checks pass and manual cross-platform M1E/Today acceptance remains pending**.
 Mobile ports the local, non-AI I’m Stuck intent builder: schema-v8 normalization/migration through AsyncStorage, all six stuck states, the exact five directions, the existing offline template matrix, another suggestion, wording edits, manual entry, shorter duration, and one validated pending `ActivityIntent`.

 Focus has three entries through the same local `ActivitySession` engine: the pending First Move at its 2/5/10/25-minute intended duration, standalone Countdown with 2/5/10/25/50-minute presets or validated 1–720 custom minutes, and standalone Stopwatch.
 Standalone tools accept an optional title, one of the five directions, and one existing Task or Habit link or no link; they do not create an `ActivityIntent`.
 Selecting Intentional Entertainment as the standalone direction does not narrow these normal Focus durations; only the separate dedicated Intentional Entertainment flow is limited to 5/10 minutes.
 Timestamp-derived elapsed time supports pause/resume, app-restart recovery, automatic countdown completion, neutral early stop, cancellation, actual elapsed persistence, and duplicate-open/completion prevention.